This set of Optical Communications Multiple Choice Questions & Answers (MCQs) focuses on “Photonic Crystal Fibers & Attenuation”.

 Where, Pi & Po = Input and output power.

-10. A device which reduces the intensity of light in optical fiber communications is
+10. A device that reduces the intensity of light in optical fiber communications is ___________

 b) Optical attenuator